Murder of Deborah Linsley: Case reopened

 Linsley's killer had sustained injuries and left blood at the scene, which was collected and stored.
 DNA science was in its infancy in 1988, but with advances in DNA profiling technology, the case was re-opened in 2002 and a complete DNA profile built from the sample.
 Linsley's case was raised on the Tonight with Trevor MacDonald programme which aired on 13 September 2002.

 The new investigation case was passed to the Met's cold case investigative section, formed in 2000.
 An extensive publicity campaign was launched in Victoria station, and there was a peak-time television crime-scene reenactment.

 In 2013 the leading officer on the case called it "puzzling" that the DNA of Linsley's killer, who was "a probable repeat violent offender" had not been matched to anyone in the DNA database.
 That same year, police offered a reward of £20,000 for information leading to the arrest and conviction of the killer.
 The new investigation also re-examined steps taken in the previous investigation, including tracing Linsley's seventy fellow passengers that day; police say they know the identities of at least fifty of them.

-Deborah Linsley's parents publicly appealed several times for the assistance of the public in solving her death.
+Deborah Linsley's parents publicly appealed several times for the assistance of the public in solving her murder.
 Her mother had died by 2013.

 A detective has suggested more recently that not only was the attacker injured and probably bloodied but likely "behaved in a different way after the murder", which friends or relatives may have noticed at the time.